"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

-Our call is faithfulness to the Lord through persecution, even to the death:
+The Lord calls believers to be faithful to Him through persecution, even to the death:

 2 Corinthians 4:7-12 - But we have this treasure in earthen vessels, that the excellence of the power may be of God and not of us.
 We are hard-pressed on every side, yet not crushed; we are perplexed, but not in despair; persecuted, but not forsaken; struck down, but not destroyed- always carrying about in the body the dying of the Lord Jesus, that the life of Jesus also may be manifested in our body.
 For we who live are always delivered to death for Jesus' sake, that the life of Jesus also may be manifested in our mortal flesh.
 So then death is working in us, but life in you.

 Luke 21:12-17 - But before all these things, they will lay their hands on you and persecute you, delivering you up to the synagogues and prisons.
 You will be brought before kings and rulers for My name's sake.
 But it will turn out for you as an occasion for testimony.
 Therefore settle it in your hearts not to meditate beforehand on what you will answer; for I will give you a mouth and wisdom which all your adversaries will not be able to contradict or resist.
 You will be betrayed even by parents and brothers, relatives and friends; and they will put some of you to death.
 And you will be hated by all for My name's sake.